 Does It Pay To Be A Loyal Car Insurance Customer?

 You’ve heard of loyalty programs.
-Airlines reward customers with free miles when they fly the same airline again and again, coffee shops offer a 10-punch card for a free cup of coffee and most companies are actively trying to improve customer loyalty and get them to stay with the brand.
+Airlines reward customers with free miles when they fly the same airline over and over again.
+Coffee shops offer a 10-punch card for a free cup of coffee.
+As a matter of fact, most companies are actively trying to improve customer loyalty and get them to stay with the brand.
 But what about car insurance companies?
 What kind of loyalty programs do they offer to customers who have stuck with them for years or sometimes even decades?
 The truth might shock you.

 Insurance Companies Raise Rates for Loyal Customers